fatih/vim-go/README.md

 au FileType go nmap <Leader>dt <Plug>(go-def-tab)
 ```

+These are just recommendations, you are free to build your own mappings or
+functions based on the commands defined in [usage](#usage) section (or just
+type `:he go-commands` to see the full list).

+## Settings

-By default vim-go shows errors for the fmt command, you can disable it:
+By default vim-go shows errors for the fmt command, to disable it:

 ```vim
 let g:go_fmt_fail_silently = 1
 ```

-Disable auto fmt on save
+Disable auto fmt on save:

 ```vim
 let g:go_fmt_autosave = 0